Macquarie Group (MQG) Q3 2026 TU earnings summary

 Q3 2026 TU earnings summary

-Third quarter trading conditions were satisfactory, with all major business segments reporting profit contributions up year-over-year, supported by strong performance in asset management, capital, and commodities.
+Third quarter trading conditions were satisfactory, with all major business segments reporting profit contributions up year-over-year, supported by strong performance in asset management, capital, and commodities, and significant gains from the sale of North American and European public investments.

-Banking and Financial Services experienced ongoing growth in loans and deposits, though margins were pressured by competition and car lease portfolio runoff.
+Banking and Financial Services saw continued growth in loans and deposits, though margins were pressured by competition and car lease portfolio runoff.

-Ongoing investment in technology, cloud migration, and expansion in Australia and New Zealand was highlighted.
+Ongoing investment in the operating platform and expansion in Australia and New Zealand were highlighted.

 Financial highlights

-Macquarie Asset Management completed the divestment of AUD 250 billion in public investments in North America and Europe, transferring assets to Nomura and realizing a gain of approximately AUD 2.8 billion.
+Macquarie Asset Management completed the divestment of AUD 250 billion in public investments in North America and Europe, transferring assets to Nomura and boosting net profit contribution.

 Private markets equity under management increased 1% to AUD 227 billion, with AUD 6.3 billion raised and AUD 7.7 billion invested.